rickylai248/rickylai248/README.md

 ### Hello World!
 I'm Ricky Lai 👋
 - Computer Science and Business at the University of British Columbia (UBC)! 🇨🇦
-- Passionate about technology :octocat:, volunteering to help impoverished individuals 🌱, and learning new exciting things as a full-stack software developer! 📚
+- Passionate about technology :octocat:, volunteering to help impoverished individuals 🌱, learning new software development tools!📚
 - 😇  Pronouns: he/him
 - Currently learning French 🇫🇷, Cantonese, and Mandarin 🍊
 - 📂  I’m looking to contribute to open source software